 Automatic ball bonders represent the largest portion of our semiconductor equipment business.
-Our main product platform for ball bonding is the Power Series (" $^{PS}$ ) - a family of assembly equipment that is setting new standards for performance, productivity, upgradeability, and ease of use.
-Our Power Series consists of our IConn $^{PS}$ high-performance ball bonders, and our ConnX $^{PS}$ cost-performance ball bonders, both of which can be configured for either gold or copper wire.
-In addition, targeted specifically at the fast growing LED market, the Power Series includes our ConnX $^{PS}$ LED and our ConnX $^{PS}$ VLED.
-Targeted for large bondable area applications, the Power Series includes our IConn $^{PS}$ LA and ConnX $^{PS}$ LA.
-In November 2010 and January 2011, we introduced the IConn $^{PS}$ ProCu, IConn $^{PS}$ ProCu LA, respectively, which offer a significant new level of capability for customers transitioning from gold to copper wire bonding.
-In March 2012, we introduced ConnX $^{PS}$ Plus next-generation cost-performance ball bonders.
+Our main product platform for ball bonding is the Power Series - a family of assembly equipment that is setting new standards for performance, productivity, upgradeability, and ease of use.
+Our Power Series consists of our IConnPS high-performance ball bonders and our ConnXPS cost-performance ball bonders, both of which can be configured for either gold or copper wire.
+In addition, targeted specifically at the fast growing LED market, the Power Series includes our ConnXPS LED and our ConnXPS VLED.
+Targeted for large bondable area applications, the Power Series includes our IConnPS LA and ConnXPS LA.
+In August 2013, we introduced our next generation IConnPS ProCu Plus and IConnPS ProCu Plus LA, which further improved wire bonding production capability for advanced wafer nodes at 28 nanometer and below.

-Our Power Series products have advanced industry performance standards.
-Our ball bonders are capable of performing very fine pitch bonding, as well as creating the sophisticated wire loop shapes needed in the assembly of advanced semiconductor packages.
-Our ball bonders can also be converted for use to copper applications through kits we sell separately, a capability that is increasingly important as bonding with copper continues to grow as an alternative to gold.

-Our ATPremier machine utilizes a modified wire bonding process to mechanically place bumps on devices while still in a wafer format for variants of the flip chip assembly process.
+- Our Power Series products are setting new standards in wire bonding. - Our ball bonders are capable of bonding advanced devices with very fine pitch, creating complex loop shapes needed in the assembly of advanced semiconductor packages as well as bonding on the latest 28 nanometer silicon node. - Our installed base of gold wire ball bonders can also be retrofitted for copper wire applications with kits, which we sell separately. - Our AT Premier Plus machine utilizes a modified wire bonding process to mechanically place bumps on devices, while still in a wafer format for variants of the flip chip assembly process.
 Typical applications include CMOS image sensors, SAW filters, MEMS and high brightness LEDs.
 These applications are commonly used in most, if not all, smartphones available today in the market.
-In September 2012, we introduced ATPremier Plus, which offers advanced stud bumping capability for low temperature gold bumping.